Falcinspire/google-java-format-szumver/README.md

 UCF's Sean Szulmanski.
 This project may require permission from Sean Szulmanski for its naming or usage.
 It is almost fully functional, but is still a work-in-progress.

-WARNING: This program is not responsible for loss of code/problems that this software may cause.
+WARNING: This program is not responsible for loss of code/problems that it may cause.
 Always backup your source code, using either a local .git or some other manual or automatic backup service.
 This program is ALSO not responsible for ensuring the complete formatting correctness of your program (Although I hope it outputs as such).